 Machu Picchu is a 15th century Inca citadel situated on a mountain ridge above sea level.
 This UNESCO World Heritage is the world’s best known archeological site built around 1450.
 A century later, the estate was abandoned, gaining its title of “The Lost City”.
 The civilization was brought to international attention once again when an American historian, Hiram Bingham, found it in 1911.
-The restoration and reconstruction of Machu Picchu was started in 1976.
-The reconstruction does not aim to replace the original structure, but rather to give tourists a better idea of how the heritage originally appeared.
+The restoration and reconstruction of Machu Picchu were started in 1976.
+The reconstruction does not aim to replace the original structure, but rather to give tourists a better idea.
+All aimed at how the Inca heritage originally appeared.
 Today, Machu Picchu is a part of the New Seven Wonders of the World.

 - Leaning Tower of Pisa: Pisa, Italy

-Here is a tangible proof that a structure doesn’t need to be perfect in order to be spectacular.
+This is tangible proof that a structure doesn’t need to be perfect in order to be spectacular.
 The Tower of Pisa in Italy is so famous because of its unintentional lean or ‘tilt’.
-The tower was planned to stand proudly but during its construction sometime in the 12th century, the tower began tilting because of inadequate foundation support.
-The ground became too soft on one side causing the tilt to increase before the structure was even completed in the 14th century.
-There were numerous efforts to correct the tilt and others has been partially successful but to this day, the tower still stands leaning on one side making it stand out over other structures not just in the city but in the whole world as well.
+The tower was to stand proudly but during construction around the 12th century, the tower began tilting.
+This happened because of inadequate foundation support.
+The ground had become too soft on one side causing the tilt to increase.
+The structure was successful in the 14th century.
+There were numerous efforts to correct the tilt and others has been partially successful but to this day, the tower still stands to lean on one side making it stand out over other structures not just in the city but in the whole world as well.

 - The Great Pyramid: Giza, Egypt